IstratenkovMA/energy-registration/readme.md

 To achieve better format of loading in my opinion there is two ways:
-* First if the data is received like batch fraction and mesurements at the same file/request/message we can merge it into one file and verify and parse fractions within measurements.
+* First if the data is received like batch fraction and mesurements at the same file/request/message we verify and parse fractions with measurements.
 It will simplify database structure and logic.
+  All validations in one flow.
-* Second if data is recieved incrementally we can provide endpoint to upload it via rest or via message queue and use json format for it.
+* Second if data is recieved incrementally
+  (we can provide endpoint to upload it via rest or via message queue) and use json format for it.
 It much easier to work with json rather then excel files.
-And also we can store messages and implement event sourcing by it.
+  And also we can store
+  messages and implement event sourcing by it.
   Also if messages or rest requests contain only one profile data per message/request it is easier to work with.

+PS: axon framework was the next step for my application.
+  However, some coding parts took more time than I expected